Hire an Intern or Co-op Student

 This explains why fewer internship students are available in January.
 It requires that the student either take a shorter term (so that he/she returns in September) or returns half-way through the academic year.
 Since there are a variety of required courses that span over two terms, this can be disruptive to two consecutive academic terms and prolong the student’s degree program.

 Although 4 month placements can be very valuable, internships are designed to be 12 or 16 months in length, in contrast to the 4 - 8 month co-op model.
 Students enrolled in an internship participate in only one work term throughout the course of their program, unlike the co-op terms where they seek a number of placements at set intervals in their program.
 At the University of Saskatchewan, we will allow 8 month terms, but require that an optional 4 month extension be offered.
 Hiring an intern for a longer term (12 or 16 months) can be highly valuable to your organization.
 Training time and staff turn-over is reduced, allowing the students to truly immerse themselves in a project in your organization’s environment.

 The Computer Science Professional Internship Program (CSPIP) is your opportunity to access the best emerging Computer Science talent in Saskatchewan.
 Since its inception in 1996, CSPIP has built successful partnerships between faculty, students and industry.

 Interested in hiring a Business Co-op student?
-Edwards Career Services, within the Edwards School of Business coordinates the Cameco Business Co-operative Education Program.
+Edwards Career Services, within the Edwards School of Business coordinates the Edwards Co-operative Education Program.

-Third year undergraduate business students representing six majors (Accounting, Finance, Human Resource Management, Management, Marketing and Operations Management) are eligible to participate.
+Third year undergraduate business students representing six majors (Accounting, Finance, Human Resources, Management, Marketing and Operations Management) are eligible to participate.
 Co-op students are available for two, four month back-to-back work terms starting in January of each year.

 Employers interested in hiring a business co-op student are encouraged to contact Edwards Career Services.

-The Edwards MBA Internship Program (EMIP), consists of two four month work terms (Jan-April, Sept. - Dec.), starting in January of the first year and September of the second year.
+The Edwards MBA Internship Program (EMIP), consists of two four-month back-to-back work terms starting in January of each year.